 History

-The County Federal Credit Union was originally organized as Loring Federal Credit Union in 1956 to serve military and civilians that worked at Loring Air Force Base.
+The County Federal Credit Union was originally organized as Loring Federal Credit Union in 1956 to serve military and civilians who worked at Loring Air Force Base.

 Joseph BouchardJoseph Bouchard Jr. was hired as the credit union’s first full-time manager in 1958.
 In 1964, Loring Federal Credit Union reached 2 million in assets, making it the state’s largest credit union.
 Holy Rosary Credit Union merged with Loring Federal Credit Union in 1969, making it the first Department of Defense credit union to expand into the local community.
 The following decades brought several other mergers with Loring Federal Credit Union: ACAP Federal Credit Union, Maine Sugar Industries Federal Credit Union, Limestone-Caswell Federal Credit Union, Presque Isle Federal Credit Union, Pamsong Federal Credit Union, MPG Federal Credit Union, Houlton Federal Credit Union, and Penobscot County Federal Credit Union.